evilnero/files/readme.txt

 Simple hotkey script for trade/inventory/stash clicking for Path of Exile [clicker].
 It does not violate POE TOS, because 1 key is bound to 1 action.
-Not a bot, but just doing some mouse movement and clicks.
+Not a bot, just doing some mouse movement and clicks.

 Hotkeys (these are on Numpad):
 CTRL + 0: move a mouse to your inventory's first position.